Indulge in Grilled Fish Tacos: A delectable fusion of smoky flavors, fresh Pico de Gallo, and creamy cilantro-lime crema!

 - Wrap fish tacos in parchment paper with a lime wedge, to keep warm.

 - To serve: Open a parchment wrapped taco.
 Drizzle 1 tablespoon of the sauce over the toppings inside the taco.
 Squeeze the juice from the lime wedge over the toppings.
-And serve with fresh pico de gallo on the side, and enjoy!
+And serve with fresh pico de gallo on the side, and enjoy with bbq bacon baked beans!

 Notes